gulley/Versify/README.md

 ## To do
 - Don't make me type in punctuation marks.
 Fill them in for me.
+- Text entry area should have the same font as the poem display area.
 - Handle scrolling to keep the display area insertion point in view.
 - Bug: Settings Hint delay time slider is not smooth
 - The text input area should use the same font as the poem